 Pier in front of Outrigger Reef Hotel for classic Diamond Head picture

-Diamond Head is probably one of the most iconic scenes you see as you’re researching your trip to Hawaii.
+The Diamond Head crater is probably one of the most iconic scenes you see as you’re researching your trip to Hawaii.
 So of course you need a picture of Diamond Head from afar! 😉

 Because of the lighting of the sun, taking a visit to the Outrigger Reef Waikiki Beach Resort in the morning will get you a more silhouette scene of Diamond Head you see here.
 Going in the afternoon will likely get you a more colorful shot.